devnationworld/resources/README.md

 [Why do I spend weeks avoiding tasks that will take me 10 minutes to do?'](https://www.vice.com/en/article/akd44z/why-do-i-procrastinate) Procrastinating has less to do with time management and more to do with mood management.
 [VICE]

 ## Skills
+[Five key best practices for AWS cost optimisation – analysed.](https://cloudcomputing-news.net/news/2021/apr/16/five-key-best-practices-for-aws-cost-optimisation-analysed/) Optimising cloud costs is about striking a healthy balance between price and performance.
+You want your applications to have enough resources, but at the same time avoid cloud waste.
+Here are five tips to get you started on your AWS cost optimisation journey.
+[CLOUDCOMPUTING-NEWS]

 [Here are some app ideas you can build to level up your coding skills.](https://medium.com/free-code-camp/here-are-some-app-ideas-you-can-build-to-level-up-your-coding-skills-39618291f672) Have you ever wanted to build something but you had no idea what to do?
 Here is a collection of application ideas which is intended to solve this issue once and for all!
 [MEDIUM]

 [Why developers procrastinate (and how to stop).](https://www.7pace.com/blog/why-developers-procrastinate) Procrastination is an age-old struggle — and not just for developers.
 But people who do knowledge work are especially prone to it, because of how mental blocks can severely impact their work.
 [7PACE]